UPPMAX/programming_formalisms/docs/testing/testing_framework.md

 !!! info "Technical"

-    Work within scaffolding of the learners project
+    Work within scaffolding of the learners project:

     - Learner code is in `src/learners/`.
       Call the file `utils_[names].py`, e.g. `utils_anna_and_sven.py`
     - Tests are in `tests/`.